den-materials/death-square-api/README.md

 15) Now, we need to handle this new `turretNumber` in the` InfoWindowComponent`.
 Import `ActivatedRoute` and include it in your `constructor`, like we did in the URL Params lesson.

-16) Add a `this.route.params.forEach` function and tuck the `this.findTurret()` function inside it, similar to the URL Params lesson.
+16) Add a `this.route.paramMap` function and tuck the `this.findTurret()` function inside it, similar to the URL Params lesson.
 Don't forget to switch out the hard-coded `4` for the `param.id` coming from your route params.

 17)  Now, let's test it in the browser.
 Click on the top-left turret.
 Two damage?
 Not too bad.
 Click on the bottom-right turret.
 Nine damage?
 Let's get that repair droid on its way.